CodePushGo/website/src/content/blog/en/how-capacitor-handles-platform-differences.md

 Managing platform differences effectively in Capacitor enhances cross-platform development.
 Its built-in tools for platform detection and configuration allow developers to create smooth experiences for both iOS and Android, all while respecting the unique design standards and features of each platform.

 By focusing on proper platform management, development teams can release updates faster and improve user satisfaction.
-Tools like Capgo have shown how consistent platform handling can lead to higher update success rates and better user experiences [\[1\]](https://capgo.app/).
+Tools like CodePushGo have shown how consistent platform handling can lead to higher update success rates and better user experiences [\[1\]](https://capgo.app/).

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!"
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!"
 > – Rodrigo Mantica [\[1\]](https://capgo.app/)

 These insights can guide you in making practical improvements.